 So far, it’s been a great year in ‘Killer Work’ here at School of Visual Arts (SVA).
 I’ve been fortunate to have worked with so many creative, inquisitive minds.
 Just as important, folks have embraced the generous and supportive culture of the class – so key to an energetic, powerful learning experience.

 My goal for those starting out is to have you leave with a foundation for thinking that you can build a career on.
-For those already in the biz, the method I teach will give you a new, more efficient way to consistently create and develop brilliant ideas and is especially powerful when you’re under a tight time crunch.
+For those already in the biz, the method I teach will give you a new, more efficient way to consistently create and develop brilliant ideas.
+(It’s especially powerful when you’re under a tight time crunch.)
 As one writer in the business said, “It’s a complete 180 on how I approach my thinking.”
 In Killer Work, you’ll learn how to jumpstart your thinking, how to create lots of ideas super efficiently, and how to develop the best of them into brilliant executions.

 Mark Burk is a great creative and fantastic teacher.
 Not only are his insights and recommendations spot-on, but he knows how to “reach” his students regardless of their experience level.

 His energy is infectious and you can tell that he truly loves what he does.
 This has been the one class over the years where I honestly wish my “day job” allowed me more time to complete class assignments.